TalHaklay/236601-Tal-Yonatan/README.md

      ./experiments/scripts/iclr_ds_experiments.bat

+Note: iclr_ds_experiments.bat contains 7 diffrent experiments.The running duration of each experiment is about 3 days, so it is recommended to run them simultaneously if possible.

 Once the experiments complete, the figures found in the paper can be generated using the following two commands,

      python -m experiments.scripts.iclr_figures_adult